Bianca Pagdanganan: National

 Prior to moving to the United States, Pagdanganan has competed in national youth tournaments in the Philippines.
 She won the 2014 Philippine Junior Amateur Open, was a low medalist in the stroke play portion of the 2013 Philippine Amateur Open, and won the 2013 Philippine Ladies Open.
 She also placed second in the 2012 PHILEX Northern Luzon Regional Amateur Golf Championship and 2013 Philippine Amateur Championship.

 International

 Internationally, Pagdanganan competes for the Philippines.
 In the 2018 Asian Games, she clinched a bronze medal in the women's event and a gold medal in the team event with Yuka Saso and Lois Kaye Go.
 At the 2019 Southeast Asian Games, she won individual and team gold medals.

+At the 2020 Summer Olympics in Tokyo, Pagdanganan ranked 43rd.
+She later competed at the 2024 Summer Olympics in Paris, where she finished at a joint fourth place with a total stroke count of 282, the best ranking achieved by a Filipino golfer at the Olympics.

 Professional career

 Pagdanganan turned professional in January 2020.
 She earned her LPGA Tour card through the LPGA Q-Series in November 2019.